tawasta/account-invoicing/account_invoice_confirmation_required_fields/README.rst

 Invoice Confirmation: Check Required Fields
 ===========================================

-* Prevents invoice confirmation if certain fields are not filled in.
+* Prevents customer invoice confirmation if certain fields are not filled in.
 * Required fields are configurable in accounting options
 * Currently supports checking of
   * email of the partner